Last Updated on

 We are done.

 Another option to speed up the process of editing photos in Lightroom is to use Lightroom Rapid Editing when with only one click you can apply different looks and styles to your photos, including a variety of cross processed looks.
-If you are interested in exploring Rapid Editing, check my tutorial Lightroom Rapid Editing System in Action.
+If you are interested in exploring Rapid Editing, check my tutorial Lightroom Rapid Editing in Action.

 Please watch the short video below to learn all the processing steps.
 The best way to watch the video is in FULL SCREEN mode.